utopia-foss/utopia/doc/usage/eval/plotting/scatter_plots.rst

 That will produce something like this:

 .. image:: ../../../_static/_gen/SEIRD/universe_plots/scatter_2d.pdf
     :width: 800
     :alt: 2d scatter plot with hue and markersize set

 Note that this requires you to have first also included the ``kind: recovered`` in the dataset above.

 .. warning::

-    You can only use the ``markersize`` for actual dataset dimensions.
+    You can only use the ``markersize`` for actual *data variables*.
     If you only want to change the actual *size* of the markers, use the ``s`` key.

     .. code-block:: yaml